Lakshya-Joshi-programmer-game-develpor/Lakshya-Joshi-programmer-game-develpor/README.md

 - [ ] Compete in the Zonal Informatics Olympiad (ZIO).
 - [ ] Score 100% in high school core subjects.
 - [ ] Push my first Open-Source contribution.
+- [ ] Make a highly realistic game.
+- [ ] Get into MIT refine my skills.
+- [ ] Contribute to physics and quantum computing to make a better world.
 ---

 <p align="center">